cashubtc/nuts/XX.md

 When Charlie closes the channel, he should keep a set of all the closed channels to avoid Alice reusing a closed channel.

-The record of a closed channel should not be deleted until after it has expired, in order to avoid channel reuse.
+Charlie's record of a closed channel should not be deleted until after it has expired, in order to avoid channel reuse.

 If Alice pays using a channel that is not in either of the two datasets mentioned above,